Abish Khatun: Life as princess

-She was born in Shiraz around 1259/1260 to Salghurid Atabeg Sa'd II (ca) and Turkan Khatun - daughter of Mahmudshah, Atabeg of Yazd.
-She was thrown into prison by Saljuqshah, her father's cousin and ruling Atabeg, who previously married Turkan Khatun and killed her for infidelity.
+She was born in Shiraz around 1259/1260 to Salghurid Atabeg Sa'd II (ca) and Turkan Khatun (who was originally from Yazd).
+After the death of Sa'd II, Turkan Khatun held power, acting as regent of her short-lived son and then, and to secure her position, married Saljuqshah, the ruling Atabeg.
+He layer had Turkan Khatun killed.
 Saljuqshah later started a rebellion against Ilkhanate, killing two local basqaqs.
 Hulegu khan in his turn executed Muhammadshah, elder brother of Saljuqshah, sent an army under commanders Altaju and Temür to suppress revolt.
-Saljuqshah suddenly found himself under siege from Nizam al-Din Hasanwayh of Shabankara, Atabeg Alauddawla Mahmud of Yazd and Adud al-Din Amir Hajji — commander of Qutlugh-khanids.
+Saljuqshah suddenly found himself under siege from Nizam al-Din Hasanwayh of Shabankara, Atabeg Alauddawla Mahmud of Yazd and Adud al-Din Amir Hajji – commander of Qutlugh-khanids.
 In the battle near Kazerun, Shabakara chief was killed by Saljuqshah.
-Saljuqshah found refuge Friday Mosque, but Mongols stormed the mosque, capturing and torturing him and finally executing in 1264.
+Saljuqshah found refuge in the Friday Mosque, but Mongols stormed the mosque, capturing, torturing and finally executing him in 1264.